-Put together the bowls with some rice, beef and some of each of the vegetables.
+- Have fun putting together the bowls with some rice, beef and some of each of the vegetables.
 Top with a pinch of sesame seeds, if desired.
 This dish is great enjoyed warm but is also good cold.

-If you will be reheating, don’t add the cucumber until after you have reheated the rest.
+- If you will be reheating, don’t add the cucumber until after you have reheated the rest.

-Another way to help your meal prep, you can add the beef to the marinade, freeze it then when you defrost it the beef will take on the marinade as it defrosts.
+- Another way to help your meal prep, you can add the beef to the marinade, freeze it then when you defrost it the beef will take on the marinade as it defrosts.

 - Cook beef in batches, do not overcrowd the skillet.